bibanon/bibanon/Liliad-Thread-5.md

 WORST FEARS CONFIRMED.
 I looked for a ledge to throw myself off of.
 My life was over.

-XXXXX
-it's at the lowest possible and i also turned the theme into tomorrow so it is black and i consume even less battery, 8% remaining.... cya tomorrow

 To those offering advice, you know your OP was stupid (is stupid) and scared and not thinking.
 Plus no chance, and I wasn't going to call them out of the blue to say "oh hey I heard somehow that you think I was with your daughter, doesn't matter how I know".

 Talking with my dad is the worst even when we're not discussing me going to prison 5ever for statutory raping the hell out of a little girl.
 He didn't bring it up like that of course.